 Treatment options for tumors of the Skull Base include three main modalities.
 Wait-and-Scan, Surgery and Radiotherapy.
 A Wait-and-Scan approach is usually employed for slow growing benign tumors that are asymptomatic or minimally symptomatic.
 Surgery and Radiotherapy are curative options.
 Surgery is the mainstay of treatment in most large malignant and benign tumors of the Skull Base.
 Surgery may achieve total or near-total disease clearance depending on the involvement of vital structures.
 Radiotherapy offers a non-invasive modality of treatment in certain smaller tumors, especially malignant ones.

-The experts in the multidisciplinary team of the World Skull Base Foundation will give due consideration to all the characteristics of the disease before offering a comprehensive solution advocating any of the above modalities or a combination of them.
+The experts in the multidisciplinary team will give due consideration to all the characteristics of the disease before offering a comprehensive solution advocating any of the above modalities or a combination of them.
 All treatment options that will be advised will be based on the latest scientific evidence available in the medical literature.